ubersejanus/celebrant-website/data/core-script.md

 The couple, one at a time, repeat after the Celebrant:

-\[Spouse's name], wear this ring with all my love.
+\[Other Spouse's name], wear this ring with all my love.

 ## Conclusion of Ceremony